 - Appointing power of attorney, or someone to conduct your affairs if you are unable to do so

-- Filing an advance medical directive, or instructions on your wishes regarding medical treatment if you’re mentally incapacitated or unable to communicate
+- Filing an advance medical directive, or instructions regarding medical treatment if you’re mentally incapacitated or unable to communicate

 How do I start estate planning?